 Mortgage questions to ask when purchasing a home

-First-time home buyers, and even seasoned buyers, should educate themselves on fees, interest rates, loan terms, and assistance programs before interviewing potential mortgage lenders.
-Doing so can be incredible helpful in your decision making process when it comes down to choosing a lender and a loan program.
+First-time home buyers and even seasoned buyers should educate themselves on mortgage fees, interest rates, loan terms, and assistance programs before interviewing potential mortgage lenders.
+Doing so can be incredibly helpful in your decision-making process when it comes down to choosing a lender and a loan program.
 Suggested home purchase mortgage questions include:

 Not all lenders have the same fees.
 Some charge application fees, and many charge upfront appraisal fees.
 So, it’s important to shop around.
 American Financing does not charge anything out of pocket, keeping your focus on finding the right house and the right loan program.
 You shouldn’t have to worry about making payments to a lender before you’ve found a home.

 2. Are there any programs offered that can help me with my down payment or closing costs?

 There are many programs that assist home buyers with down payment and closing cost assistance, especially those who are buying a home for the first time.
 And, anyone who has been pre-approved for a mortgage can qualify for government aid.